FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 During the lecture, we mentioned questions to help characterize a material:
 We experimented with the objected detection algorithm.
 * What can you use X for? </br>
-It can be used to detect the presence of an object or multiple objects in a frame.
-This could serve a variety of use case.
-For example a security system.
+As mentioned in the earlier parts, the sense making system can be used for detecting ping pong balls in red solo cups in a game of beer pong.
+It could also be used to detect whether or not a ball has entered into a goal in a sports game like soccer.
+Since the system can be used to detect the presence of an object or multiple objects in a frame, it could serve a variety of additional use cases like a security system.

 * What is a good environment for X? </br>
-A well lit enviorment.
+A well lit environment.
 Also one where there is a contrast between the background and the object being detected.

 * What is a bad environment for X? </br>
-A bad enviornemnt would include the opposite of the above - bad lighting, bad contrast.
-Additonally and enviornment that is clutterred with different moving objects might be too confusing and not allow for interpretable insights.
+A bad environment would include the opposite of the above - bad lighting, bad contrast.
+Additonally an environment that is clutterred with different moving objects might be too confusing and not allow for interpretable insights.

 * When will X break? </br>
 It might break, as stated above, if there are too many objects moving in the frame.
+It could also break if the camera capturing the object detection is not fixed in place (eg. when it is handheld).

 * When it breaks how will X break? </br>
+When it breaks, it will break by not detecting any of the desired objects, thus not accomplishing the set task of the system.
+In the context of the beer pong game, it will break when it does not detect the ping pong ball that has entered into the red solo cup.

 * What are other properties/behaviors of X? </br>
+The ball detection system should also be able to detect when the ping pong ball is in the air and after the ping pong ball has landed into the cup.

 * How does X feel? </br>
+Not completely sure what this question is asking but the ball detection system feels nice.
+It is a camera mounted on a fixed platform to ensure stability as it detects balls.
+Users should feel like the system is reliable and an objective indicator of whether or not a ball has been scored in a game.

 **Include a short video demonstrating the answers to these questions.**